Do Christians have to follow Christ?

 Test: Are You Growing Spiritually? – online message

-The second ingredient to becoming like Christ is to observe the behavior and conduct of more mature Christians and imitate them.
+The second ingredient to becoming like Christ is to observe the behavior and conduct of more mature Christians and imitate them, if their behavior imitates Christ.
 Notice that in 1 Corinthians 4:16-17 the apostle Paul urges the Corinthians to imitate himself.
 Since they were not behaving like Paul, he sent Timothy to teach them the ways of Christ.

 Therefore I exhort you, be imitators of me.
 For this reason I have sent to you Timothy, who is my beloved and faithful child in the Lord, and he will remind you of my ways which are in Christ, just as I teach everywhere in every church.
 1 Corinthians 4:16-17 (NASB)